 So you will only pay a fee if you win your compensation.

 100% No Win No Fee Nothing to pay if you lose

 Our panel of solicitors offer a no win, no fee service.
 This simply means that if you don’t win your claim, there will be no cost to you.

-Customers typically pay a success fee of 25% of the amount recovered to cover their legal costs.
+Customers typically pay a success fee out of the amount of compensation recovered to cover their legal costs.
 This may vary, but will always be agreed with your solicitors upfront.

 If you would like to know more about your available options, we’re here to help.
 It’s free to talk to us – and there’s no pressure to start a claim.